-The major personnel questions have been resolved four-and-a-half months ahead of Germany’s upcoming Bundestag elections.
-Now the debate on charting the course that Germany will take after September 26 can begin.
+The debate on charting the course that Germany will take after September 26 is likely to dominate the political summer.
 Which constellation of parties will work things out and pull together after the elections could make all the difference for Germany’s electorate and economy.

 The next government will be green(er)

-The Greens are flying high.
-Polls in the runup to the German Bundestag elections on September 26 have shown a big shift in voter preferences in recent weeks in favor of the Green Party at the expense of the conservatives.
-In the wake of both parties’ selection of their candidates for the chancellorship – Annalena Baerbock for the Greens and Armin Laschet for the CDU/CSU –, the Greens have been polling far ahead of their conservative rivals in recent surveys by up to five percentage points at last look.
-The Green upswing can be explained by a certain desire on the part of voters for change after 16 years of Angela Merkel and her administration’s hapless handling of the pandemic in recent months, as well as by the conservatives’ chaotic “nomination process for chancellor candidates,” which revealed disunity within the party.
+The Green Party’s high-flying days are over for the time being.
+Nevertheless, in the election polls for the German Bundestag elections on 26 September, they are still comfortably in second place with scores of around 20% and clearly ahead of the SPD.
+The Green upswing of the last year can be explained by a certain desire on the part of voters for change after 16 years of Angela Merkel and her administration’s often hapless handling of the pandemic in recent months, as well as by the conservatives’ chaotic “nomination process for chancellor candidates,” which revealed disunity within the party.
 But it doesn’t all owe to the shortcomings of the current governing parties alone.
 The Green Party, which has consistently been polling above 15% for over two years now in surveys asking which party Germans would vote for if the Bundestag elections were held next Sunday, is additionally benefiting from a generally growing “green consciousness” in Europe that is especially pronounced in Germany.
-Even if the CDU/CSU rebounds from its current dip in the polls in the months ahead, which appears realistic in view of an impending pickup in economic activity, receding COVID-19 case counts and attendant steps to be taken soon to ease containment restrictions, one thing is already certain today: the Greens will play a pivotal role in German’s next federal government.
-This is even being reflected in the election betting market, where the probability of a Green chancellorship has recently climbed above 30%.
+Even if the CDU/CSU continues to recover from its dip in May in the polls, which appears realistic in view of an continuing pickup in economic activity and significantly receding COVID-19 case counts, one thing is already certain today: the Greens will play a pivotal role in German’s next federal government.
 The latest poll numbers indicate that a black-green coalition is the likeliest to form the next government, but a black-green-yellow (“Jamaica”) or green-red-yellow (“traffic light”) coalition would also be quite possible from today’s perspective.

 The Greens are gaining popularity among voters…